Glenn Catley is a former WBC Super Middleweight Champion of the World.

 As a motivational speaker, Glenn’s enthralling story from raw amateur to WBC World Champion details how throughout his career, he was able to eliminate negativity, overcome obstacles and establish confidence, which he details is paramount to be successful in all walks of life.

 His presentations are filled with a mixture of amusing anecdotes and inspirational ideas.

 Stress & Anxiety Control:

 Part of Glenn’s performance presentation is a syllabus on Stress.
-Stress and anxiety related condition has doubled in the last four years and in 2012 cost employers in the UK £28 Billion and our Economy over £100 Billion.
+Stress and anxiety-related conditions have doubled in the last four years and in 2012 cost employers in the UK £28 Billion and our Economy over £100 Billion.

 For every nine employees at your company, odds are that one of them will suffer from an Anxiety disorder at some point in his or her life.
 Left untreated, as two-thirds of them are, they can make work a lot harder and a lot less productive.
 Employees experiencing symptoms often report problems concentrating, excessive fatigue, irritability and less productivity as a result of having to repeat work or correct mistakes.

-Anxiety in our Personnel, Professional and Social Life determines the way we perform, react and address situations which we are all inevitably faced with from time to time.
+Anxiety in our Personnel, Professional and Social Life determine the way we perform, react and address situations which we are all inevitably faced with from time to time.

 Speaking topics include: